Yang Guo: Birth and heritage

 Yang Guo traces his lineage to Yang Zaixing, a Song general who participated in the Jin–Song Wars against the Jin Empire.
 His father, Yang Kang, is the antagonist in The Legend of the Condor Heroes and was notorious for committing several atrocities.
-His mother, Mu Nianci, was Yang Kang's lover.
+His mother, Mu Nianci, (Qin Nanqin- in the first edition novel before revised by author) was Yang Kang's lover.
 She left Yang Kang after seeing how unrepentant and incorrigible he was, but was already pregnant with Yang Guo at the time.
+She kept the baby because his grandfather was also her adoptive father, Yang Tiexin, who, unlike his son, was a good man and thus under her obligation to the Yang family.

 Yang Guo's birth is briefly mentioned at the end of the first novel.
 Mu Nianci met Guo Jing and Huang Rong shortly after giving birth to her son.
 Guo Jing, who was Yang Kang's sworn brother, hoped that Yang Kang's child will not follow in his father's footsteps.
 He named the baby boy "Guo", which means "wrong" or "fault", and gave him the courtesy name "Gaizhi", which means "to correct".
-Guo Jing hopes that Yang Guo would redeem the Yang family's honour, which has been tarnished by Yang Kang's villainy.
+Guo Jing hopes that Yang Guo would redeem the Yang family's name, which has been tarnished by Yang Kang's villainy.
 He also promises Mu Nianci that he will teach Yang Guo martial arts when the boy becomes older.